jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

 * **mapcrs**: String.
 Specifies the CRS in which the map is displayed.
 Example: 'EPSG:3857'
 * **mapcenter**: Array of coordinates.
 Centers the map to this point, if no feature has been drawn yet (otherwise it will center to the feature).
 * **mapzoom**: Integer.
 Zoom level.

-A cookie remembers the last chosen basemap for 30 days - per user, per class or dashlet.
+* **basemaps**: Hash table.
+Specify which basemaps can be picked. (limited to types supported by OpenLayers)
+* **basemap**: String.
+Default basemap.

 # Limitations
-* currently 1 feature per object.
-It has to be a SinglePoint, SingleLineString or SinglePolygon.
-MultiPoint, MultiLineString, MultiPolygon or other geometries are unsupported.
+* Currently 1 feature per object.
+  * It has to be a SinglePoint, SingleLineString or SinglePolygon.
+  * MultiPoint, MultiLineString, MultiPolygon or other geometries are unsupported.
-* if you have really complex features with lots of points, it may be too large to store.
-Probably won't happen.
+* Complex features with lots of points may be too large to store. (unlikely)
-* currently stored as an AttributeString (so not a MySQL geometry field).
+* Currently stored as an AttributeString (so not a MySQL geometry field).

 # Good to know
-* Using QGIS Desktop (open source and free), you can easily visualize the data and do all sorts of geospatial analyses.
+* Using QGIS Desktop (open source and free), the data can be quickly visualized (not edited!) and geospatial analysis can be performed.

 # Roadmap
-* Custom WMS in iTop config
-* Search bar
+* Search bar (locate addresses)

 ## License
 https://www.gnu.org/licenses/gpl-3.0.en.html